-In this work we used remote sensing information and dendroecological methods to evaluate the drought impact in both canopy greenness (as a proxy to primary growth) and tree-radial growth (as a proxy to secondary growth) of a Mediterranean tree species (Quercus pyrenaica Willd.) on southern relict forests at the rear-edge of the species distribution and where species performance is considered to be threatened by climate change.
+We used remote sensing information and dendroecological methods to evaluate the impact of drought in both canopy greenness (as a proxy to primary growth) and tree-radial growth (as a proxy to secondary growth) of Quercus pyrenaica Willd. on southern relict forests at the rear-edge of the species distribution and where species performance is considered to be severely threatened by climate change.
 We also assessed the resilience of these forests both to several extreme drought episodes and to climate change (i.e. warming) in the long-term in the last decades.
 Our main hypothesis is that these relict populations driven by historical land-use are particularly vulnerable to climate change at their present climatic (either altitudinal or latitudinal) rear-edge, and will show low resilience after extreme drought particularly at the dry edge along climatic gradients at the small scale within the rear-edge.
-To address this hypothesis our specific aims were: (i) To quantify how recent extreme drought events influenced primary and secondary growth of Q. pyrenaica forests in their rear edge; (ii) to analyze the long-term resilience of these forests to extreme drought events using time-series of radial growth; (iii) and to explore differences in the resilience metrics between populations located in contrasting ecological conditions within the rear edge of this species to detect vulnerability to climate change along climatic gradients.
-To achieve goal (iii) we assessed within the region of study whether the effect of aspect and environmental conditions expressed in northern and southern populations of Pyrenean oak forests differ in their resistance, resilience and recovery to extreme drought events.
+To address this hypothesis our specific aims were: (i) To quantify how recent extreme drought events influenced primary and secondary growth of Q. pyrenaica forests in its rear edge; (ii) to analyze the long-term resilience of these forests to extreme drought events using time-series of radial growth; (iii) and to explore differences in the resilience metrics between populations located in contrasting ecological conditions (i.e. xeric vs. mesic) within the rear edge to detect vulnerability to climate change along climatic gradients at the small spatial scale.
+To achieve goal (iii) and characterize variability in the forest response to drought within the read-edge we assessed whether the effect of aspect and environmental conditions expressed in northern and southern populations of Pyrenean oak forests differ in their resistance, resilience and recovery to extreme drought events.

 Materials and methods